 On October 10, 2023, the Company announced that it received an Environmental Assessment ("EA") Certificate for the Company's 100%-owned Cariboo Gold Project.
 The EA Certificate was granted by the Environmental Assessment Office of the Province of British Columbia ("EAO") and is supported by approval decisions from The Honourable George Heyman, Minister of Environment and Climate Change Strategy and The Honourable Josie Osbourne, Minister of Energy, Mines and Low Carbon Innovation.
 Receipt of the EA Certificate successfully concludes the EA process for the Cariboo Gold Project launched in October 2019, and completed in consultation with and support of the First Nations partners.
+On November 7, 2024, the Company announced that while it had yet to reach an agreement with the Xatśūll First Nation, it would continue to engage and consult with Xatśūll First Nation including after decision on the granting of the permits.

 On May 31, 2023, the Company submitted its Joint Permit Application ("JPA") and passed the screening phase of the permit in September 2023 after submitting the final, revised application.
 Through 4 rounds of review from the Mine Review Committee, the Company responded to, addressed, and closed over 1,800 comments from various stakeholders.
-The JPA review process is nearing completion, and the Mine Review Committee has begun drafting the Mines Act and Environmental Management Act permits and subsequent reports.
-With the signed Process Charter, and agreed upon schedule with the Major Mines Office, the Company anticipates completing its permit application referral at the end of Q2 2024 and, subsequently, receiving final permits in Q3 2024.